Moradeun/coffee-sales-dashboard/README.md

 ## 📝 Recommendations
 Based on the insights from the dashboard, I recommend:
-1. **Focus marketing campaigns** on top customers and loyalty card users to increase retention.
+1. **Focusing marketing campaigns** on top customers and loyalty card users to increase retention.
-2. **Expand U.S. sales strategies** while exploring opportunities to grow the market in Ireland and the UK.
+2. **Expanding U.S. sales strategies** while exploring opportunities to grow the market in Ireland and the UK.
-3. **Promote dark roast coffee** as the flagship product, while experimenting with new blends to attract diverse preferences.
+3. **Promoting dark roast coffee** as the flagship product, while experimenting with new blends to attract diverse preferences.
-4. **Optimize packaging strategy** by ensuring smaller package sizes remain widely available, as they drive higher sales frequency.
+4. **Optimizing packaging strategy** by ensuring smaller package sizes remain widely available, as they drive higher sales frequency.
-5. **Leverage seasonal peaks** by aligning promotions and product launches with high-demand periods.
+5. **Leveraging seasonal peaks** by aligning promotions and product launches with high-demand periods.

 ---